PyFund/iexcloud/README.md

 The package should be used with conjunction with a MySQL database and an IEX Cloud.
 To learn more about IEX Cloud, visit https://iexcloud.io.

-To be able to use iexdownload, there are several key environment variables that need to be configured:
+To be able to use iexcloud, there are several key environment variables that need to be configured:

 * IEX_TOKEN: Your IEX Cloud Api Token